-(1) Notwithstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed One Million Seven Hundred Thousand Dollars and Zero Cents (\$1,700,000.00) (the "Maximum Contract Amount").
-The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by Contractor beyond that specifically described in Exhibits A and A-1.
-Any services performed beyond those in Exhibits A and A-1 are performed at Contractor's risk and without authorization under the Agreement."
+- (1) Notwithstanding any other provision of the Agreement, the City's maximum payment obligation will not exceed One Million Three Hundred Thousand Dollars and Zero Cents (\$1,300,000.00) (the "Maximum Contract Amount").
+The City is not obligated to execute an Agreement or any amendments for any further services, including any services performed by Contractor beyond that specifically described in Exhibits A, A-1, and A-2, as applicable.
+Any services performed beyond those in Exhibits A, A-1, and A-2, as applicable, are performed at Contractor's risk and without authorization under the Agreement." - 3.
+Except as amended herein, the Agreement is affirmed and ratified in each and every particular. - 4.
+This Second Amendatory Agreement is not effective or binding on the City until it has been fully executed by all required signatories of the City and County of Denver, and if required by Charter, approved by the City Council.